Stuartpuram Police Station

 Stuartpuram Police Station is a 1991 Telugu-language action film written and directed by Yandamuri Veerendranath.
 Produced by K. S. Rama Rao starring Chiranjeevi, Vijayashanti and Nirosha, with Sarath Kumar playing the lead antagonist.
 The film failed at the box-office.

 Plot

 Inspector Rana Pratap is assigned to Stuartpuram police station.
 Stuartpuram in Andhra Pradesh, is a notorious place devastated by colonial prejudice, burglaries, robbery, and political corruption.
 Rana Pratap is assigned to the shelved mystery of large-scale Jewel robbery in the village.
 Rana Pratap fights against this mafia and is on a mission to apprehend Mafia leader who is the mastermind behind the Jewel robbery.

 Production

-When Ramarao offered Veerendranath to direct Stuartpuram Polce Station, he insisted on making Agni Pravesham to which Ramarao agreed.
-After it was made, Ramarao did not like the film however Chiranjeevi who was impressed with the film's making agreed to work under the direction of Veerendranath.
+When Ramarao wanted Veerendranath to direct Stuartpuram Police Station, he insisted on making Agni Pravesham to which Ramarao agreed.
+After it was made, Ramarao did not like the film, however Chiranjeevi who was impressed with the film's making agreed to work under the direction of Veerendranath.